wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 #### Assets

-Assets will be stored in the above S3 locations inside the BagIt bags that were transferred for ingest.
-Unlike during transfer, bags will be stored uncompressed in S3.
+Assets will be stored in the above locations inside the BagIt bags that were transferred for ingest.
+Unlike during transfer, bags will be stored uncompressed.
 BagIt is a standard archival file format: https://tools.ietf.org/html/draft-kunze-bagit-08

 > The BagIt specification is organized around the notion of a “bag”.
 A bag is a named file system directory that minimally contains:
 >